-As with all insects, ants have their skeleton on the outside, though it’s not quite like the skeleton we think of such as the one we have inside of us.
-The skeleton of an ant is called a cuticle, and like our skin, it has many layers making it up.
-It is hard and offers the ant four things;
+Here I discuss the external anatomy of ants or the body parts of an ant.
+As with all insects, ants have their skeleton on the outside, though it’s not quite like the skeleton we think of, such as the one we have inside of us.
+The ant’s skeleton has many layers, just our skin, and offers the ant four things;

 Abdomen (including a one or two segmented petiole).